-She and her daughter, Amelia Warren Tyagi co-authored a great personal finance book that details the budgeting rule: “All Your Worth: The Ultimate Lifetime Money Plan.”
+She and her daughter, Amelia Warren Tyagi co-authored a personal finance book that details the 50/30/20 budgeting rule: “All Your Worth: The Ultimate Lifetime Money Plan.”

-According to this budgeting and saving rule, 50% of your income should go towards meeting your needs, 30% for wants, and 20% is exactly how much of your income you should save each month.
+According to this savings guide, 50% of your income should go towards meeting your needs, 30% for wants, and 20% is how much of your income you should save.

 It’s important to note that you should use your after-tax (take home) income when calculating the percentage you should save each month!